Globe

 • Employers are not responsible for reimbursing expenses that a remote employee may incur to return to in-person work, when such teleworker chose to work in a location other than the one provided in their written teleworking agreement.

-• Employers are required to give priority to employees with disabilities and those with small children when allocating positions that can be performed remotely.
+• Employers must prioritize employees with disabilities and those with small children when allocating positions that can be performed remotely.

 On 5 September 2022, the Brazilian government passed Law No. 14,442/22, aiming at regulating remote work and the payment of food allowances.
 Accordingly, the new law introduces the following provisions: